LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2023-01-15-leinster-masters-xc.md

 ---
-title: Silver Medals for LVAC Women at the Leinster Intermediate XC
+title: Gold for Peter Arthur at the Leinster Masters XC
 location: Avondale House, Co.
 Wicklow
 ---